 Choose System Administration > Users.
-Click Add User Enter a usernam e, noting the following rules: • Usernames of a dash. can contain lowercase letters, numbers, and the dash ( - ) character, but cannot begin with • Usernames cannot greater than 16 characters. • Usernames cannot be special names that are reserved by the system, such as "operator" or "root." • If you also usernames. use external authentication, usernames should not duplicate externally-authenticated Enter a full nam e for the user.
-Select a user typ be.
+Click Add User Enter a username e, noting the following rules: • Usernames c a dash. can contain lowercase letters, numbers, and the dash (-) character, but cannot begin with • Usernames of s cannot greater than 16 characters. • Usernames of cannot be special names that are reserved by the system, such as "operator" or "root." • If you also use external authentication, usernames should not duplicate externally-authenticated usernames.
+Enter a full name e for the user.
+Select a user type.
 User Type Description Administrator Allows full access to all system configuration settings.
 However, the upgradecheck and upgradeinstall CLI commands can be issued only from the system defined "admin" account.
 Operator Restricts users from creating, editing, or removing user accounts.
-The operators group also restricts the use of the following CLI commands: • resetconfig • upgradecheck systemsetup or running the System Setup Wizard upgradeinstall
+The operators group also restricts the use of the following CLI commands: • resetconfig • upgradecheck

+- upgradeinstall - systemsetup or running the System Setup Wizard